by Gary Montgomery

 However, God wants us to be strong, to resist and guard our minds.
 The apostle Peter writes, "Therefore gird up the loins of your mind, be sober, and rest your hope fully upon the grace that is to be brought to you at the revelation of Jesus Christ."
-We need to be strong because behind these forces and groups is Satan, the god of this secular world.
+We need to be strong because behind these forces and groups is Satan, the ruler of this secular world.
 He uses them to wear down all of mankind.

 But God gives us strength and power, as promised in II Timothy 1:7: "For God has not given us the spirit of fear, but of power and of love and of a sound mind."
 God supports us by His Spirit.
 We must be of a willing mind to accept God's way of life, making the changes in our thinking that will give us strength to resist those who would try to bring us down.
 Mental strength comes through exercising our mind with the Word of God.
 The more of God's Word we read, absorb, and practice, the stronger our minds become.

 We need moral strength too.
 Every day we are bombarded with immorality.
 A co-worker may make a statement about gross immorality.
 A television show we watch may make fun of infidelity.
 Our boss may lie to superiors regarding an important project.
 We may hear of an abusive spouse or parent.
 The news may have a story about a politician accepting bribes for personal gain.
 These sins are all caused by a lack of moral and spiritual strength.